Study.eu

 Much like its Nordic neighbours, Norway is a safe, peaceful, and inclusive country.

 It is one of the most inclusive countries in the world according to the Inclusiveness Index, developed by the Othering & Belonging Institute at UC Berkeley.
-In 2023, Norway ranked 3rd on the Index of 136 countries, just behind New Zealand and Sweden.
+In 2024, Norway ranked 3rd on the Index of 152 countries, just behind Portugal and New Zealand.

 Finally, Norway has a low crime rate and it consistently ranks among the top 20 safest countries in the world.